MOAI (MOAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MOAI Historical Price

-According to the latest data gathered on MOAI live price page, the current price of MOAI is 0.01575477USD.
-The circulating supply of MOAI(MOAI) is 99.94M MOAI , giving it a market capitalization of $1.57M.
+According to the latest data gathered on MOAI live price page, the current price of MOAI is 0.01852049USD.
+The circulating supply of MOAI(MOAI) is 99.94M MOAI , giving it a market capitalization of $1.84M.

 The MOAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.